openwms/intellij-project-installer/README.md

  -  Run the IntelliJ Project Installer jar or exe file
  -  Go through the installation process and provide all mandatory fields
  -  The installation routine, running at the end of the process, will personalize IntelliJ settings and produce an `intellij-settings.jar` file and the end
- -  This generated JAR file can be easiliy imported by the developer that ran the installer
+ -  This generated JAR file can be easily imported by the developer that ran the installer

 ![1]